 The discrete variable u has two possible values, between which it can flip probabilistically with probability

 where ΔE is the change of energy resulting from flipping and T is the temperature.
-The energy is given by the number neighbours in the opposite state in the directions along the coordinate axes, in the diagonals and bias caused by the inhibitor field:
+The energy is given by the number of neighbours in the opposite state in the directions along the coordinate axes no, the number of neighbours in the opposite state in the directions along diagonals nd and also by bias caused by the inhibitor field v:

 The continuous inhibitor field v is governed by a local differential equation coupled to the variable u:

-where μ is inhibitor coupling and ν is bias.
+where μ is the inhibitor coupling and ν is the bias parameter.
 The boundary conditions of the simulation are periodic, hence, the generated images are also periodic (i.e. perfectly tilable).

 The calculation has the following parameters: